-Note: Sectors: CC = construction companies; CI = commodity industries; TII = technology-intensive industries; TI = traditional manufacturing; INF = infranology-intensive industries, infrastructure, and other services maintained a trajectory towards lower levels of concentration.
+Note: Sectors: CC = construction companies; CI = commodity industries; TII = technology-intensive industries; TI = traditional manufacturing; INF = infrastructure; SS = other services; FS = financial services.

 Two main factors may explain the changes in concentration levels of these sectors:

 - (i) differences in the growth rates of firms in a single sector; and - (ii) changes in the number of firms producing in the same sector.